Plan your Teams voice solution

 However, your situation might be more complex.
 For example, you might have offices in locations where Calling Plan isn't available.
 Or you might need a combination solution that supports a complex, multi-national deployment, with different requirements for different geographic locations.
 Microsoft supports a combination of solutions:

-- Phone System with your own PSTN carrier with Operator Connect (currently available only in public preview)
+- Teams Phone with your own PSTN carrier with Operator Connect

-- Phone System with your own PSTN carrier with Direct Routing
+- Teams Phone with your own PSTN carrier with Direct Routing

-- A combination solution that uses Phone System with Calling Plan, Phone System with Operator Connect, and/or Phone System with Direct Routing
+- A combination solution that uses Teams Phone with Calling Plan, Teams Phone with Operator Connect, and/or Teams Phone with Direct Routing

 What do you need to read?